pingidentity/pingidentity-solution-stacks/docs/workforce.md

-# Workforce solution stack
+# Workforce solution

-## What you'll do

-  1. Check that you've satisfied the prerequisites.
-  2. Deploy the Workforce solution stack.
-  3. Log in to the PingFederate console and select to connect to PingOne for Enterprise.
-  4. Log in to PingOne for Enterprise, select to use PingFederate as the identity repository, and copy the activation key.
-  5. In PingFederate, paste the activation key, then configure PingFederate as described in the **Configure PingFederate** section below.
-  4. Test the deployment.

 ## Prerequisites

   * You've completed the [inital DevOps setup](getStarted.md).
   * You have a registered and activated a PingOne for Enterprise account.
 You can register for a [30 day free trial account here](https://www.pingidentity.com/en/trials/p14e-trial.html).

+## What you'll do

+  1. Deploy the Workforce solution stack.
+  2. Log in to the PingFederate console and select to connect to PingOne for Enterprise.
+  3. Log in to PingOne for Enterprise, select to use PingFederate as the identity repository, and copy the activation key.
+  4. In PingFederate, paste the activation key, then configure PingFederate to use PingDirectory as the directory server.
+  5. Save the PingFederate and PingOne for Enterprise configurations.
+  6. Test the deployment.

 ## Deploy the Workforce solution stack